-New Zealand Pacific Islander Health Scholarship
+Aotearoa New Zealand Pacific Islander Health Scholarship (NZ residents only)

-Indigenous Health Scholarship for Occupational & Environmental Medicine
+Indigenous Australian and Māori Health Scholarship for Occupational & Environmental Medicine

 The Scholarship is made possible by the Fellows of the Australasian Faculty of Occupational & Environment Medicine.

-Indigenous Health Scholarship for Rehabilitation Medicine
+Indigenous Australian and Māori Health Scholarship for Rehabilitation Medicine

 The Scholarship is made possible by the Fellows of the Australasian Faculty of Rehabilitation Medicine.

-The John McLeod Indigenous Health Scholarship in Public Health Medicine
+The John McLeod Indigenous Australian and Māori Health Scholarship in Public Health Medicine

-The Scholarship is made possible by the Australasian Faculty of Public Health Medicine of the RACP in memory of the late Dr John McLeod, who was nationally and internationally renowned for his work in public health and his significant contribution towards improving the health status of Indigenous peoples.
+The Scholarship is made possible by the Australasian Faculty of Public Health Medicine of the RACP in memory of the late Dr John McLeod, who was nationally and internationally renowned for his work in public health and his significant contribution towards improving the health status of Māori and Indigenous peoples.